 The fall season is a big transition for many from the more relaxed summer months.
 Many families are back in the swing of a more intensive and often overscheduled life, involving school, fall or winter sports, and other activities.

-Halloween, Thanksgiving, Fall Rural Romp, or apple picking can be great activities to carve out some downtime and unite family and friends.
+Halloween, Thanksgiving, a pumpkin patch or apple picking can be great activities to carve out some downtime and unite family and friends.
 Sometimes, when we’re busy, we can forget to plan and this leads to poor decisions regarding our nutrition and safety.
 In this blog, I will try to provide you with a comprehensive list of options and considerations to review before Halloween.

 One of my favourite traditions, which I have implemented at home, is to ask the kids in early October, “What do you want to buy with the money that you receive in exchange for your Halloween candy?”

 The kids start planning for the entire month and also begin to negotiate how much money they should receive per candy.
-This usually plays out as having one candy and I typically buy them each a chocolate bar that is at least 70% cocoa from a trusted source.
+This usually plays out as having a few candies and I typically buy them each a chocolate bar that is at least 70% cocoa from a trusted source.
 The next day we go to purchase what they selected.

 Non-Candy Options for Halloween